Use this file to discover all available pages before exploring further.

-The AI CMO is an autopilot for enterprise outbound.
-It handles the full campaign lifecycle — lead discovery, AI scoring, personalized email generation, reply classification, follow-up sequencing, and CRM sync — so you can launch targeted outreach without manual effort.You manage campaigns from the Growth section of the console or through the platform API.
+The AI CMO is an autonomous campaign engine for enterprise outbound.
+It uses specialized AI agents that reason, plan, and adapt in real time — handling lead discovery, AI scoring, personalized email generation, reply classification, follow-up sequencing, and CRM sync — so you can launch targeted outreach without manual effort.You manage campaigns from the Growth section of the console or through the platform API.
 Once a campaign is activated, the AI CMO orchestrator runs continuously, processing leads and sending emails within the safety limits you configure.

 The AI CMO processes each active campaign through a repeating loop:

 Discover leads.
-When a campaign has fewer than ten pending leads, the orchestrator automatically discovers new prospects matching your ICP through integrated enrichment providers.
+When a campaign has fewer than ten pending leads, the orchestrator automatically discovers new prospects matching your ICP through multiple enrichment providers with automatic failover.

 Score leads.
 Each lead receives an AI-generated qualification score (0–100) with a fit level of high, medium, or low.

 Generate emails.
-Personalized outbound emails are composed by the AI writing model based on the campaign strategy, lead profile, and product knowledge.
+Personalized outbound emails are composed by the AI writing model in the campaign’s salesperson persona voice, based on the campaign strategy, lead profile, and product knowledge.
+Each email is signed with the persona’s name and title.

 Send within safety limits.
 Every send passes through a seven-layer safety check before delivery.
 Daily caps, per-minute caps, bounce thresholds, and complaint thresholds are enforced automatically.
 Emails are also held until the lead’s local business hours (9 am–6 pm, weekdays).